 Useful Tool: We use and absolutely love this Stainless-Steel Citrus Juicer that we got from Amazon.
 (Amazon Affiliate Link) It’s very durable and works well for both lemons and limes.
 Hello, fresh margaritas!!

 I would highly recommend juicing fresh lemons.
 Leave the bottled stuff for the amateurs.

 I’m a big advocate of making your own salad dressing versus buying the bottled stuff.
 The store-bought bottled stuff is loaded with sugar and highly toxic oils with mega-trans fats.
-Along with this delicious lemon dill dressing, my Healthy Caesar Dressing and My Greek Yogurt Ranch Dressing are my go-to dressings.

 Step 3: Mix everything together with the tortellini